-92. At the Annual Meeting in 2017, Council appointed two Review Committees.
+- 92. At the Annual Meetings in May 2018 and May 2019, these being the dates falling within the period covered by the 2018/19 AGS, Council appointed two Review Committees.
 These were the Operations Review Committee and the Policy Review Committee whose role is to scrutinise the decisions and performance of the Executive and the Council as a whole, to call-in unimplemented executive decisions for re-consideration and to undertake policy development and review work.
 Both Committees have the power to require executive member and officers to appear before them to give account and have extensive rights of access to Council records and information to enable them to effectively discharge their functions.
-It is important to maintain the clear demarcation between the conduct of executive functions and the scrutiny of executive decisions as part of democratic accountability.

-- 93. The Operations Review Committee has responsibility for reviewing all aspects of the Councils operational business and met ten times last year.
-It set and monitored its own work plan which included regular Financial and Performance Monitoring, the receipt of presentations from Executive Portfolioholders and consideration of the annual reports of Elstree Film Studios Limited and Hertsmere Leisure Limited. - 94.
+It is important to maintain the clear demarcation between the conduct of executive functions and the scrutiny of executive decisions as part of democratic accountability. - 94.
+The Operations Review Committee has responsibility for reviewing all aspects of the Councils operational business and met ten times last year.
+It set and monitored its own work plan which included regular Financial and Performance Monitoring, the receipt of presentations from Executive Portfolioholders and consideration of the annual reports of Elstree Film Studios Limited and Hertsmere Leisure Limited. - 95.
 The Policy Review Committee has responsibility for keeping the Council's strategies and plans under review, for reviewing the draft budget and financial performance of the Council and for overseeing the enterprise and regeneration agenda of the Council.
 It met five times this year and its work plan included a review of the Council's Corporate Plan.